 The look and shape of the town is certainly influenced by the landscape, but clearly also by its past.
 Although its story stretches back to the Romans, it’s really Obidos’ Moorish influences that have made it what it is today.

 After all, it was the Moors who fortified the town and the colour palette of Obidos clearly mirrors that of Andalusia and it’s Moorish character.
-However quite a few spots, like the Rua Direita and main gate date from later in the 14th century.
-Still, you can definitely appreciate Obidos without knowing any of that context, that’s for sure.
+However quite a few spots, like the Rua Direita and main gate, date from later in the 14th century.
+You can definitely appreciate Obidos without knowing any of that context, that’s for sure.
+But if you do want that context, a walking tour is the way to go.

 With a strong focus on tourism now and an ever-growing market, it’s no surprise that there are lots of souvenir shops here.
 Thankfully, they’re contained to the main pedestrian streets and honestly blend in with the town far better than most places.
 During your visit you may notice that there are a number of book shops here, which I’ll explain a little later.